WHAT IS WORD UP?

 To inquire about events, please see our events FAQ page, and/or email events[at]wordupbooks[dot]com.

 To inquire about volunteering, please email volunteer[at]wordupbooks.com to find out the next orientation date.
 Please include a little bit about yourself.
 One of the volunteers managers will reply as soon as they can.

 Word Up is supported by the generosity of hundreds of community donors.
-In 2017–18, our programs are supported, in part, by the CHALK Mini-Grant; Medical Center Neighborhood Fund and Tapley Award; public funds from New York City Department of Youth and Community Development in partnership with City Council Member Ydanis Rodriguez and City Council Member Mark Levine; New York City Department of Health and Mental Hygiene in partnership with Manhattan Borough President Gale Brewer; New York State Council on the Arts with the support of Governor Andrew Cuomo and administered by Lower Manhattan Cultural Council; New York City Department of Cultural Affairs in partnership with the City Council; Hesed Foundation; Elephant Rock Foundation; and Severus Foundation.
+In 2017–18, our programs are supported, in part, by the CHALK Mini-Grant; Medical Center Neighborhood Fund and Tapley Award; public funds from the New York City Department of Youth and Community Development in partnership with City Council Member Ydanis Rodriguez and City Council Member Mark Levine; the New York City Department of Health and Mental Hygiene in partnership with Manhattan Borough President Gale Brewer; the New York State Council on the Arts with the support of Governor Andrew Cuomo and administered by Lower Manhattan Cultural Council; the New York City Department of Cultural Affairs in partnership with the City Council; Hesed Foundation; Elephant Rock Foundation; and Severus Foundation.